cresjean/paycal/README.md

 Jack, Ma,120000,10,01 March to 31 March
 ```

-### Test Sample
+### Test
-A sample https://s3-ap-southeast-2.amazonaws.com/myob-coding/pay.csv can be downloaded for test
+A sample https://s3-ap-southeast-2.amazonaws.com/myob-coding/pay.csv can be downloaded for test.
+An EC2 is also serving the app at http://ec2-52-64-101-46.ap-southeast-2.compute.amazonaws.com